IvanLieckens/Sitecore-Examples/Readme.md

 # Sitecore Examples
 This project contains various small examples of Sitecore customizations.
 The current version is built against Sitecore 10.1 and leverages docker images to provide a quick start local environment.
+Serialization of items is handled by the Sitecore CLI.

 ## Getting Started
 1. Run Init.ps1